Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

     the leader, and the leader first writes new data to its storage.
 2. The leader sends the data change to all of its followers as part of a replication log.
-Each leader takes the log and updates its local copy of the database to match the leader\'s.
+Each leader takes the log and updates its local copy of the database to match the leader's.
 3. When a client wants to read from the database, it can read from any of them.